godotengine/godot-docs/getting_started/introduction/key_concepts_overview.rst

           https://gameprogrammingpatterns.com/observer.html

 For example, buttons emit a signal when pressed.
-You can connect a piece of code to this signal which will run in reaction to this event, like starting the game or opening a menu.
+You can connect a piece of code to this signal, which will run in reaction to this event, like starting the game or opening a menu.

-Other built-in signals can tell you when two objects collided, when a character or monster entered a given area, and much more.
+Other built-in signals can tell you when two objects collide, when a character or monster enters a given area, and much more.
 You can also define new signals tailored to your game.

 Summary